genai-impact/ecologits/docs/tutorial/index.md

 EcoLogits.init() # (1)!
 ```

-1. If you have a pyproject.toml containing an EcoLogits configuration, it will now be loaded by an empty init.
+1. If you have a ecologits.toml containing an EcoLogits configuration, it will now be loaded by an empty init.

 ### Configure providers